KocSistem/aks-workshop/labs/create-aks-cluster/README.md

-Lab 1: Create AKS Cluster
+Section 1: Create AKS Cluster
 ==
 Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service), we’ll use this to easily deploy and standup a Kubernetes cluster